rehierl/node-tree-outliner/3-basic-design/3-7-0-design-8.md

 that still counts as being open (i.e. the node's parent section).

-Note that the parent section of any node always is located at the end of the list.
-That is, when being entered, a node will be associated with the last/top-most section of that list/stack.
+Note that the parent section of any node always is located at the end of the current sequence.
+That is, when being entered, a node will be associated with the last/top-most section of that sequence/stack.

 Note that it does not really matter, if `n0` is a type-1 sectioning node, or an inactive parent container.
 If `n0` would be such a container node, then `s0` would represent the section that was used to associate `n0`.
 Consequently, `s0` would not have to be created when entering, and closed when exiting `n0`.
-In addition to that, all sequences of sections would begin with some common prefix, which always ends with `s0`.
+In addition to that, all section sequences would begin with some common prefix, which would always end with `s0`.

 **CLARIFICATION**
 The last/top-most section in the list/stack of open sections will be referred